 Kumamoto is the capital city of Kumamoto Prefecture and is located on the west coast of Kyushu Island.
 While many travellers may not know much about Kumamoto, the city has many historical temples and shrines, including one of the top three premier castles in Japan.
-Moreover, you can see all the best Kumamoto attractions in the same day!
+Moreover, you can see all the best attractions in Kumamoto in one day!

-So if you want to visit a castle, temples, museums, Japanese gardens and sample some of the best cuisines in Kyushu, then follow my one-day Kumamoto itinerary!
+So if you want to visit a castle, temples, museums, Japanese gardens and sample some of the best cuisines in Kyushu, then follow my 1-day Kumamoto itinerary!

-What you need to know before visiting Kumamoto
+Kumamoto Day Trip: What you need to know

-Before you visit Kumamoto, take a look at my post on everything you need to know before going to Japan.
+Before starting your Kumamoto itinerary, take a look at my post on everything you need to know before going to Japan.
 I included a lot of information including how to get around Japan and other travel tips.

-Here are additional travel tips that you may find useful for travelling to Kumamoto:
+Here are a few additional travel tips that you may find useful for spending a day in Kumamoto City:

 - SUGOCA is the prepaid IC card for Kyushu.
 It is a rechargeable smartcard where you can take public transportation including bus, train and etc.

 - You can see all the attractions in Kumamoto in 1 day